Sugar Museum (Berlin)

 How long should I spend visiting?

-A visit typically lasts between one to three hours, depending on your interest level in the exhibits.
+The average visit to the Sugar Museum can take between one to two hours, depending on your interest in the exhibits.

 Is photography allowed?

-Photography policies may vary, so it is best to check with museum staff upon arrival.
+Photography policies can vary, so it’s best to check with the museum upon arrival regarding any restrictions.

 Are there guided tours?